-Key: IF = In Flight Meals, B= Breakfast, D = Dinner
+Key: IF = In Flight Meals, B = Breakfast, L = Lunch, D = Dinner

 Day 3: Friday, June 26, 2020: Plymouth

-This morning our guide from the Jenney Museum will take us on a walking tour of Plymouth and show us where Hobbamock had his wetu (house).
-He was a Pokanoket who came to live with the Pilgrims during their first year.
-We will learn about the herring run and many other interesting facts about how the Pokanokets helped the Pilgrims.
+This morning our guide from the Jenney Museum will take us on a walking tour of Plymouth continuing through Brewster Gardens to the waterfront and to Plymouth Rock.
 The tour of Plymouth will continue to Leyden Street where the Pilgrims first began arranging their housing sites before Christmas in 1620 after disembarking from the Mayflower.
 They built their houses along this street from the shore up to the base of Burial Hill where the original fort building was located and now is the site of a cemetery and First Church of Plymouth.
 Town Brook is adjacent to the street and provided drinking water for the early colonists.
 Governor William Bradford, Dr. Samuel Fuller, Peter Browne and other settlers owned lots along the road.
 The famed First Thanksgiving was likely held nearby in 1621.